+'K0' contains the specification for the color black.
+This specification occupies the middle of a command to begin a foreground or background color.
+The first part of the sequence is contained in the 'KW' or 'KY' mnemonic and the last part of the sequence is contained in the 'KX' or 'KZ' mnemonic.
+'K1' contains the specification for the color light blue.
+This specification occupies the middle of a command to begin a foreground or background color.
+The first part of the sequence is contained in the 'KW' or 'KY' mnemonic and the last part of the sequence is contained in the 'KX' or 'KZ' mnemonic.
+'K2' contains the specification for the color light green.
+This specification occupies the middle of a command to begin a foreground or background color.
+The first part of the sequence is contained in the 'KW' or 'KY' mnemonic and the last part of the sequence is contained in the 'KX' or 'KZ' mnemonic.
 'K3' contains the specification for the color light cyan.
 This specification occupies the middle of a command to begin a foreground or background color.
-The first part of the sequence is contained in the ' KW ' or ' KY ' mnemonic and the last part of the sequence is contained in the ' KX ' or ' KZ ' mnemonic.
+The first part of the sequence is contained in the 'KW' or 'KY' mnemonic and the last part of the sequence is contained in the 'KX' or 'KZ' mnemonic.
 'K4' contains the specification for the color light red.
 This specification occupies the middle of a command to begin a foreground or background color.
-The first part of the sequence is contained in the ' KW ' or ' KY ' mnemonic and the last part of the sequence is contained in the ' KX ' or ' KZ ' mnemonic.
+The first part of the sequence is contained in the 'KW' or 'KY' mnemonic and the last part of the sequence is contained in the 'KX' or 'KZ' mnemonic.
 'K5' contains the specification for the color light magenta.
 This specification occupies the middle of a command to begin a foreground or background color.
 The first part of the sequence is contained in the 'KW' or 'KY' mnemonic and the last part of the sequence is contained in the 'KX' or 'KZ' mnemonic.
 'K6' contains the specification for the color yellow.
 This specification occupies the middle of a command to begin a foreground or background color.
 The first part of the sequence is contained in the 'KW' or 'KY' mnemonic and the last part of the sequence is contained in the 'KX' or 'KZ' mnemonic.
 'K7' contains the specification for the color light gray.
 This specification occupies the middle of a command to begin a foreground or background color.
-The first part of the sequence is contained in the ' KW ' or ' KY ' mnemonic and the last part of the sequence is contained in the ' KX ' or ' KZ ' mnemonic.
-'K8' contains the specification for the color gray.
+The first part of the sequence is contained in the 'KW' or 'KY' mnemonic and the last part of the contains the specification for the color gray.
 This specification occupies the middle of a command to begin a foreground or background color.
 The first part of the sequence is contained in the 'KW' or 'KY' mnemonic and the last part of the sequence is contained in the 'KX' or 'KZ' mnemonic.

-'K9' contains the specification for the color blue.
-This specification occupies the middle of a command to begin a foreground or background color.
-The first part of the sequence is contained in the 'KW' or 'KY' mnemonic and the last part of the sequence is contained in the 'KX' or 'KZ' mnemonic.
-'KA' contains the specification for the color green.
-This specification occupies the middle of a command to begin a foreground or background color.
-The first part of the sequence is contained in the ' KW ' or ' KY ' mnemonic and the last part of the sequence is contained in the ' KX ' or ' KZ ' mnemonic.
-'KB' contains the specification for the color cyan.
-This specification occupies the middle of a command to begin a foreground or background color.
-The first part of the sequence is contained in the 'KW' or 'KY' mnemonic and the last part of the sequence is contained in the 'KX' or 'KZ' mnemonic.
-'KC' contains the specification for the color red.
-This specification occupies the middle of a command to begin a foreground or background color.
-The first part of the sequence is contained in the ' KW ' or ' KY ' mnemonic and the last part of the sequence is contained in the ' KX ' or ' KZ ' mnemonic.
+sequence is contained in the 'KX' or 'KZ' mnemonic.